 BUG (minor, could be 2.5): I created a new GI product, added it to a Case and made the case active.
 Then before any enrollments on the case I deleted the GI product, which left the case in an Active state with no product defined.
 Should make such case inactive just as if removed product from UI.

 (minor, could be 2.5) Is it easy to make a the open enrollment start date field not have to type in slashes for the date entry (as we don’t have to for the Annual Periods fields or even birthdate fields elsewhere)?

+Census record edits don’t appear to be working – clicking Save button seems like no-op.

+Would like to have “nuclear option” for Home Office to delete a case, even if we have enrollment records.
+So, effectively this means *only for home office users* to activate the delete key with a clear double-ask on a modal-dialog confirmation, that will delete the case and all associated Census and Enrollment records.
+Confirmation message1: This case has X enrollments that have been processed.
+Deleting the case will permanently remove all associated enrollment and census records; they will not be retrievable.
+Are you sure you want to permanently remove all enrollment and census records? [yes, permanently delete] [no, don’t delete] (default=no) Confirm message2: About to permanently remove all enrollment and census records for XYZ Case.
+Are you really sure? [yes, really delete] [no!, don’t delete] (default=no)

+Change multi-pick on product to a single-pick (for now)

 Home-Office